MaciekLeks/l7egg/README.md

 | Shaping                         | +  | + |
 | Specifying interface name       | +  | - |

+## Metrics
+The metrics are available at the `:9090/metrics` endpoint of the operator POD.

 ## CLI:
 TODO: add accurate example